brycegit/brycegit.github.io/src/pages/refactoring-patterns/index.md

 ## 1. Replace Conditional with Polymorphism

 This is probably my favorite refactoring pattern.
 Several times it has helped me make confusing conditional logic much more readable and maintainable.
-And once logic is encapsulated in an object, you then have the ability to use additional design patterns to help achieve your goals.
+And once logic is encapsulated in an object, you then have the flexibility to utilize other OOP design patterns to help achieve your goals.

-The idea is that instead of using a bunch of nested `if` statements in your code, you create objects that represent different "types", and give each type method(s) that are in charge of performing certain actions.
+The idea here is that instead of using a bunch of nested `if` statements in your code, you create objects that represent different "types", and give each type method(s) that are in charge of performing certain actions.
 Then, the application can simply call the same method on each type, and it’s up to the type to perform the action in the correct way.

 ```js
 // Before